The worst approximable rational numbers: The algebraic point of view

 \section{The algebraic point of view}

 This section treats the two types of worst approximable rational numbers, the Markov fractions and their companions, from the algebraic point of view.
-Geometrically minded readers may want to look at Section~\ref{sec:geometric_pov} first, which provides a complementary geometric point of view.
+More geometrically minded readers might want to read Section~\ref{sec:geometric_pov} first, which provides a complementary geometric point of view.